 \begin{defn}[$k$-ball] For $G$ a subgraph of $H$, and $k > 0$, the $k$-ball $\Ball_H(G, k)$ is the induced subgraph of $H$ on the set of vertices at distance at most $k$ of some vertex of $G$. \end{defn}

-\begin{defn}[proper Mii-extension; infinite growth] Let $G$ be a graph, $B$ a subset of leaves of $G$, and $H$ a component of $G$. \begin{itemize} \item A graph $\hat{G} \supset H$ is an {\em mii-extension} of $H$ at $B$ to length $k$ if $\Ball_{\hat{G}}(H,k)$ can be obtained from $H$ by adjoining, at each vertex $l \in B \cap V(H)$, a new path of length $k$ starting at $l$, and a new leaf whose only neighbour is $l$.\footnote{We note that this is a slightly different definition of an mii-extension to that in \cite{BEHLP17}.} \item A leaf $l$ in a graph $G$ is \emph{proper} if the unique neighbour of $l$ in $G$ has degree $\geq 3$.
-An mii-extension is called \emph{proper} if every leaf in $B$ is proper. \item An mii-extension $\hat{G}$ of $G$ is \emph{of infinite growth} if every component of $\hat{G} - G$ is infinite. \end{itemize} \end{defn}
+\begin{defn}[Proper bare extension; infinite growth] Let $G$ be a graph, $B$ a subset of leaves of $G$, and $H$ a component of $G$. \begin{itemize} \item A graph $\hat{G} \supset H$ is an {\em bare extension} of $H$ at $B$ to length $k$ if $\Ball_{\hat{G}}(H,k)$ can be obtained from $H$ by adjoining, at each vertex $\ell \in B \cap V(H)$, a new path of length $k$ starting at $\ell$, and a new leaf whose only neighbour is $\ell$.\footnote{We note that this is a slightly different definition of an bare extension to that in \cite{BEHLP17}.} \item A leaf $\ell$ in a graph $G$ is \emph{proper} if the unique neighbour of $\ell$ in $G$ has degree $\geq 3$.
+An bare extension is called \emph{proper} if every leaf in $B$ is proper. \item An bare extension $\hat{G}$ of $G$ is \emph{of infinite growth} if every component of $\hat{G} - G$ is infinite. \end{itemize} \end{defn}